strongloop/strongloop.com2/_posts/2019-01-16-meetup-quickly-build-apis-using-loopback.md

 ## What's Next?

+- Visit the [LoopBack 4](http://v4.loopback.io/) homepage to learn more..

-- Learn how to [simplify your database migrations](https://strongloop.com/strongblog/simplify-your-database-migrations) using LoopBack 4.
+- Do a deeper dive to learn how to [simplify your database migrations](https://strongloop.com/strongblog/simplify-your-database-migrations) using LoopBack 4.

 - See how you can [deploy LoopBack 4 applications to IBM Cloud](https://strongloop.com/strongblog/deploying-to-ibm-cloud/).